Lincoln Continental: 2002 (Los Angeles Auto Show)

 One of the first projects of Lincoln under PAG, a Lincoln Continental concept car, was unveiled at the 2002 Los Angeles Auto Show.
 Combining advanced design features with traditional Lincoln design elements, the vehicle was a full-size sedan intended to maximize passenger and cargo space; at 214.3 inches long, it was an inch shorter than a 2002 Town Car.
 The rear-wheel drive sedan was fitted with a 414 hp 6.0L V12 paired with a 6-speed automatic transmission.
-To ease passenger access, the Continental utilizes rear-hinged coach doors (in line with 1960s Lincolns); to further increase cabin space, a 136.6-inch wheelbase is used, effectively centering the passenger compartment.
+To ease passenger access, the Continental uses rear-hinged coach doors (in line with 1960s Lincolns); to further increase cabin space, a 136.6-inch wheelbase is used, effectively centering the passenger compartment.

 Though the concept never reached production, several of its design elements were adapted into the Lincoln line, as its roofline was adapted by the 2006 Lincoln Zephyr (later MKZ) and its front fascia was adapted by the 2007–2010 MKX.